 Workers' Compensation Frequently Asked Questions

-Here are some of the most common questions about workers' compensation law.
-While these may provide a guide for you, there may be many complicating factors with your workers' compensation case.
-Contact the downtown Atlanta, Georgia law firm of Long & Holder for your free consultation.
+Here are some of the most common questions about Workers' Compensation law.
+While these may provide a guide for you, there may be many complicating factors with your Workers' Compensation case.
+Contact a lawyer at the downtown Atlanta, Georgia, law firm of Long & Holder for your free consultation.

 Q. The insurer wants to settle my case and to set up a Medicare Set-Aside account.
 What is that?

 A. A Medicare Set-Aside account or MSA is used when you are eligible or it appears you will be eligible for Medicare as a result of receiving Social Security Disability Income benefits.
 Medicare is not supposed to pay for treatment that you have received as a result of your injury.
 The amount of the MSA is an estimate of how much your future medical treatment that Medicare would otherwise pay would cost.
 After settlement, you must place the money for the MSA into a separate account to be used only for payment of medical treatment and related expenses arising from your work injury.
 Your failure to properly use this money and account for it can result in a denial of Medicare benefits for other nonwork-related medical treatment.

 Q. I haven't returned to work but my weekly benefit checks have been reduced.
 Can they do that?

 A. It depends.
 If your doctor has released you to light duty and if the insurer complies with the many technical requirements of the law, your benefits can be reduced from temporary total to temporary partial but only a year later.
 We would need to see all of the paperwork to give you an accurate answer.